 Staff are expected to demonstrate the highest possible standards of personal and professional conduct and behaviour and consistently act with honesty and integrity.
-The school expects staff to treat each other, pupils, parents and the wider school community with dignity and respect at all times.
+The school expects staff to treat each other, pupils, parents and the wider school community with dignity and respect always.

-Furthermore, staff must have regard for the ethos and values of the school as well as its policies and procedures and act in accordance with these at all times, including in their dealings with those who come into contact with the school e.g. visitors.
+Staff must have regard for the ethos and values of the school as well as its policies and procedures and act in accordance with these at all times, including in their dealings with those who encounter the school e.g., visitors.